jtgis/siteScanAPIExample/README.md

 # SiteScan Python API Examples

 Example Python functions demonstrating how to use the SiteScan API to automate drone data processing workflows.
-This script shows practical implementations for project creation, image upload, processing initiation, and result download to ArcGIS Portal.
+This script shows practical implementations for project creation, image upload, processing initiation, and result upload to ArcGIS Portal.

 ## Overview